legralltitouan/droply/README.md

 ---

 **Droply** is a lightweight, minimalist Windows utility designed for instant file sharing.
 Drag, drop, and share—it's that simple.
+Powered by advanced WPF capabilities and native Win32 tracking, it docks perfectly onto your Windows taskbar with fluid animations.

 ---